evmaloney/function-lesson/README.md

 ### 3. How to write a function
 There are three ways to write a function in JavaScript, these being a ***Function Declaration***, a ***Function Expression***, and an ***Arrow Function***.
 For now, we are going to focus on the Function Declaration.
 To write a Function Declaration, we need four things:
 #### 1. What it is
-  - We need to tell JavaScript that this is a function and we do that by declaring it with the word ``` function ```.
+  - We need to tell JavaScript that this is a function and we do that by declaring it with the word ```function```.
 #### 2. A name
   - This is a descriptive name of our choosing that we give to our function.
 A good name for our function in our example above that calculates tax could be ```getTax```
 #### 3. Parentheses
   - If our function does not need any input, the parentheses are empty
   - If our function does take one or more inputs, there will be variables inside the parentheses that our function will use.
 We call these variables ***parameters***
 #### 4. Curly Brackets (or Curly Braces)
   - This is where all the function's... well... functionality goes.
 Everything that the function *does*, with any information it may given, is written inside of the brackets.
+In our tax example above, this would be where we multiply our ```itemPrice``` by ```0.07``` and return it

 Now let's try to return "Hello World" rather than console logging it.